dttctcs/seidr-react/README.md

 #### Table

 A table component that leverages `useTable` internally.
+Use this, if you don't want to implement your own table.

 | prop          | value               | description                                                                                        |
 | ------------- | ------------------- | -------------------------------------------------------------------------------------------------- |